There was an art opening at the Centro Fotográfico the Friday the federal troops came.

 “But it’s pretty obvious,” Carlos went on, “that it was the PRI.”
 The Institutional Revolutionary Party, infamous for its seventy years of dictatorial control over Mexico and its inveterate corruption, controlled Oaxaca with a mixture of extralegal violence, shabby clientelism (government hacks offering bricks and cement, or a couple hundred pesos a head, for votes), and nepotistic alliances with both the business community and the party heads in the capital.

-Later, nothing about this shooting would be obvious: inquiries would open into Will’s death, first concluding that he’d been killed by plainclothes municipal policemen, then that he’d been shot by the APPO when he refused to stop filming.
+Later, nothing about this shooting would be obvious: inquiries would open into the American’s death, first concluding that he’d been killed by plainclothes municipal policemen, then that he’d been shot by the APPO when he refused to stop filming.

 But in the beginning, the sides were easier to parse out, the motives neater and clearly just or unjust.
 Carlos recounted what he’d heard: plainclothes officers with guns had jumped from a van near the barricades in Santa Lucia and come running at the protesters.
 American indymedia journalist Brad Will was filming the officers when he was shot in the stomach.